annazoechner/FinalProject_WSE/README.md

 # Short description

-This is the final assignment of the lecture "Weitere Software Entwicklung" within the Master on Biodata science.
+This is the final assignment of the lecture "Weitere Softwareentwicklung" within the Master "Biodata Science".
 In this assignment, we have to put into practice the learning material about Git and GitHub as well as about how to organize a research project within computational biology.
-This project is based on Exercise 12 from Ekmekci et al., 2016: “An Introduction to Programming for Bioscientists: A Python-Based Primer”.
+This project is based on Exercise 12 from Ekmekci et al., 2016: “An Introduction to Programming for Bioscientists: A Python-Based Primer”.
 We were given the task to organize and develop the needed resources for a mini-project where the frequency of aminoacids within different proteins could be an indicator of the type of secondary structure of such proteins.

 # This was our approach

 * Creation of a potential project hierarchy.
 Create all directories, subdirectories and text files.
-* Install Git and get a GitHub account that can be access by the gorup members and lecturer[link] Please include the link here!!!!!
+* Install Git and get a GitHub account that can be accessed by the group members and lecturer (https://github.com/annazoechner/FinalProject_WSE/)
 * Create a local Git repository where to clone the project with all its contained files and subdirectories.
 * Conducting the pipeline: running the bash and python scripts, solve bugs and completing the missing code lines.
 Generate an additional conda environment file.
 * Push/pull every change to the GitHub account
-* Make the lecturer as contributer on the github account.

 # Installation/usage instructions